Tag Archive for: Medicine

 This project, which has been underway since 2019 at theMontpellier-NîmesSchool of Medicine, has made it possible to achieve many other things:

 • At the same time, this project serves as a pilot for the new reform.
 In fact, the new reform regarding admission to health studies (PASS/LAS)has led to changes in the second and third years.
-If the effectiveness of active learning and interdisciplinary approaches can be demonstrated, this model could be replicated in other academic units, other faculties, or even other programs.
+If the effectiveness of active learning and interdisciplinary approaches can be demonstrated, this model could be replicated in other academic units, other faculties, or even other degree programs.

-• Finally, from a scientific perspective, the evaluations that have been or will be conducted will demonstrate the educational value of such a project.
+• Finally, from a scientific perspective, the evaluations that have been or will be conducted will help demonstrate the educational value of such a project.

 The book: